RubenEschauzier/quweda-2023-join-prioritisation/content/method.md

 ## Method
 {:#Method}

+<span class="comment" data-author="RT">The approach definitely makes sense to me.
+However, I would suggest to present it in a different way (I'm aware that this is a draft atm).
+Currently, your "Method" section is actually more of an "Experimental Setup" section, since you talk about how to evaluate which priorities perform best.
+My suggestion would be to explain your approach/method (link sources, ...) in this "Method" section, and move all of the experimental setup things (5012 combinations for one query, best combinations for all queries, ...) to a new "Evaluation" section.</span>

 While we expect that prioritizing links that are more likely relevant to the query result will improve the result arrival times, it is unclear which order of prioritization is optimal.
 Thus, we create link prioritization strategies in two ways.
 First, we determine an order and variations on that order that logically seem to make sense.